 §558.283.
 Advance Directives.

 (a) An agency must maintain a written policy regarding implementation of advance directives.
-The policy must be in compliance with the Advance Directives Act, Health and Safety Code, Chapter 166.
+The policy must comply with the Advance Directives Act, Health and Safety Code, Chapter 166.
 The policy must include a clear and precise statement of any procedure the agency is unwilling or unable to provide or withhold in accordance with an advance directive.

 (b) The agency must provide written notice to a client of the written policy required by subsection (a) of this section.
 The notice must be provided at the earlier of: